AkiraArtuhaxis/JackboxUtility-Server-en/README.md

-# JackboxUtility-Server
+# Jackbox Utility Turkish Server

-This folder contains an example of a server used by the JackboxUtility App
+Turkish Server used by the JackboxUtility App